Broadcom/HOLFY26-MGR-AUTOCHECK/readme.txt

 THIS IS AN EXAMPLE.
 REPLACE THIS WITH YOUR OWN README.txt using the pattern below.

-This is customer facing so make it pretty.
+This is customer facing so please make it look professional.
+Thanks.

-The Core Team will NOT replicate a vPod to update the README.txt so keep it high level.
+This file can be updated and will be copied to the console desktop at startup.

+NOTE: this file is public so NEVER include passwords.

 * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - *
-*                       HOL-25XX Title of Your Lab                              *
+*                       HOL-26XX Title of Your Lab                              *
 * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - *

 Primary benefits of your lab.